©1978

 invisible spirit behind creation will not fail or fumble.
 Who is

 man that we should be so mindful of his efforts?
-So all our attempts may have gone

 for nothing.
 This is unfortunate, but not insurmountable.
 It has